xlladdins/xll/docs/Excel4MacrosE-G.md

 **EXPON**(**inprng**, outrng, damp, stderrs, chart)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Damp    is the damping factor.
+Damp&nbsp;&nbsp;&nbsp;&nbsp;is the damping factor.
 If omitted, damp is 0.3.

-Stderrs    is a logical value.
+Stderrs&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If TRUE, standard error values are included in the output table.
 If FALSE, standard errors are not included.

-Chart    is a logical value.
+Chart&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If TRUE, EXPON generates a chart for the actual and forecast values.
 If FALSE, the chart is not generated.

 **Related Function**

-MOVEAVG   Returns values along a moving average trend
+MOVEAVG&nbsp;&nbsp;&nbsp;Returns values along a moving average trend

 Return to [top](#E)